Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh can see his shadow and catch it- at night.
+People can swim on water but Jayesh can swim on Land

-Updated on: [9/8/2025]
+Updated on: [10/8/2025]
 <!-- #jokeEnd -->